-5.2 Applications for assessment: the role of duly authorised officers
+6.3 Applications for assessment: the role of duly authorised officers

-A medical certificate under section 8B of the Act must be obtained before an application for assessment can be completed under section 8A of the Act, although in practice an application will normally be initiated before a section 8B certificate is issued.
-Once an application is made, a duly authorised officer (DAO) may take all reasonable steps to facilitate an assessment examination under section 40(2)(a).
+A health practitioner certificate under section 8B of the Act must be obtained before an application for assessment can be completed under section 8A of the Act.
+The statutory time limits for the examination under section 8B and the completion of an application under section 8A must be strictly adhered to.
+The Act states that an application is made under section 8A when the DAMHS receives a filled-out application form that is accompanied by a certificate issued under section 8B.
+The date on the section 8A application cannot pre-date the section 8B certificate.
+The section 8B certificate states the date of the examination, which must be within the three days prior to the date of the 8A application.
+Once an application is made, a DAO may take all reasonable steps to facilitate an assessment examination under section 40(2)(a).

 If no application for assessment has yet been made, and there are reasonable grounds for believing a person may be mentally disordered, under section 38(4)(d)(i) a DAO can take all reasonable steps to take the person to a medical practitioner for an examination if less-restrictive options of facilitating a medical examination have been exhausted.

-If necessary, a DAO can under section 41 of the Act request Police assistance to take a proposed patient to a nominated place for the purposes of an examination under section 10 of the Act.
+In an urgent situation and as a last resort, a DAO can, under section 41 of the Act, request Police assistance to take a proposed patient to a nominated place for the purposes of an examination under section 10 of the Act.
 Services should refer to the Memorandum of Understanding between the New Zealand Police and the Ministry of Health, which provides guidance to members of the Police and health professionals administering the provisions of the Act, as well as any local agreements made under the Memorandum of Understanding.

-More detailed guidance about DAO powers can be found in the Ministry of Health publication Guidelines for the Role and Function of Duly Authorised Officers (Ministry of Health 2012).

-5.3 Assessment examinations
+6.46.4 Assessment examinations